SWP Documentation & Guides

 tagged_document.extended_tagsOptional tags like priority, confidence, source_type (null if disabled)

-tagged_document.domain_tagsFramework-specific compliance tags (null if using general framework)
+tagged_document.domain_tagsFramework-specific metadata tags (null if using general framework)

 prompt_templateReady-to-use system prompt instructing LLMs how to interpret the tags